sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1575	Count All Possible Routes    		58.4%	Hard
+array represent the location of cities. given start and end city and fuel. fuel is reduced by the distance. return the number of possible routes.
+idea: dp, choose any city as the first; dp[i,fuel] number of routes start at city i with fuel to dest. destination is fixed but start for subproblem is changing. dp[i,f]+=dp[k,f-dist(i,k)]
+->>

 <<-1594	Maximum Non Negative Product in a Matrix    		31.9%	Medium
 given a grid, from top left to bottom right, only right and down movement. return the max product among all the paths.